Goutte/blog.antoine.goutenoir.com/source/_posts/2011-10-11-php-slugify-a-string.markdown

 ---

 While playing with Symfony (with Doctrine), I twaeked some of their built-in functions that I found useful.
-Slugifying a string for instance, for when you want pretty URIs…
+Slugifying a string for instance, for when you want pretty URIs...

 ## Without iconv